huikul/DexterousGrasp/README.md

 1. A backup [link](https://1drv.ms/u/s!Aok6lAYtb5vYzFpoUwuhR24el4xr?e=deWaV1) to download our mini dataset.

 # Citation
 **Will be available soon.
-Please don't spread this repository online before our paper is accepted.**
+Please don't spread this repository online before our paper is published.**